just1689/freelance-contract/README.md

 All communications will be made during the time specified above, and I will return any contact requests within one business day unless I notify you ahead of time that I will be out of the office.
 Of course I understand that emergencies do arise, so in the case of one know that my hours will be billed at time and a half.
 I appreciate communication in a text-based medium, but understand that not all discussions are easily done this way.
 We’re happy to speak to you on the phone, over Skype/Google Hangout, or in person if you are in the Utah Valley area, keeping in mind that any decisions that are made will be written down and require your written approval.

 As I value your time as well as my own, I ask that all meetings be scheduled a minimum of two business days in advance and be accompanied by an agenda so that I can be fully prepared.
-If I am unable to attend a meeting at your suggested time, I will be happy to provide two times that will work for me. meetings must start and end on or before the time allotted and will be charged for whether you attend or not.
+If I am unable to attend a meeting at your suggested time, I will be happy to provide two times that will work for me.
+Meetings must start and end on or before the time allotted and will be charged for whether you attend or not.

 ####Project Management
-If you do not have a preferred project management tool, I will provide you with a login for ours where you will be able to see the status of the project down to the specific task, so you will always be kept up to date.
+If you do not have a preferred project management tool, I will provide you with a login for mine where you will be able to see the status of the project down to the specific task, so you will always be kept up to date.
 I’ll be relying on you to participate by answering my questions, stating your approval, requesting changes, and verifying completeness through the tool as well.
-I ask for a one business day turnaround time on responses so I can keep things moving along at a pace that will allow me to hit the milestones I decided on together.
+I ask for a one business day turnaround time on responses so I can keep things moving along at a pace that will allow me to hit the milestones we decided on together.
 To keep the project organized and the management of it easier, I prefer not to communicate any of the information stated above over ordinary email.

 ###Legal stuff